Artwork Page for Self-Portrait with Hat

 Schmidt-Rottluff painted this powerful self-portrait in Berlin, where he settled after being discharged from the army in World War I. The jarring colors reflect the artist's desire to project his inner, emotional self.
 The angular, geometric features reveal the influence of Cubism and African wood sculpture.
 Schmidt-Rottluff was a founding member of Die Brücke (The Bridge), a group of German Expressionists devoted to establishing a bridge between artists and society.

-Abstracted oil painting of a man with a black moustache and goatee wearing a brown cap and green coat and in front of a blue background.
+An abstract oil portrait depicts a man with a black mustache and goatee wearing a brown hat and green coat in front of a blue background.
 Thick black lines outline his features.
-His left eye is a slit of green, surrounded by a yellow that contrasts with the more muted oranges and greens that make up the rest of his face.
+His left eye is a slit of green, surrounded by yellow that contrasts with the more muted oranges and greens that make up the rest of his face.

 Self-Portrait with Hat